 Movement towards the first Legal Casino

 Horseracing became increasingly popular during the industrial revolution, however, it was not legal.
 The government accepted that the rich and the wealthy were betting on horses, but the lower classes were still penalised if they were caught betting.
 The Betting Act of 1853 prohibited commercialised gambling, although wealthy people betting on horses when they attended the races was accepted, in 1906, the Street Betting Act came into force, hoping it would help to criminalise those who betted in public (the lower classes who took to the streets to do so as they couldn’t afford the horse racing events), however, it was ineffective, and led to an increase in criminal activity.
+If you are itching to play some, check out slots here!

 The betting and gaming act was passed on September 1, 1960, as a way for the government to take control of the situation – by pulling in the people from the street, therefore reducing crime, and in turn, benefitting the government with increased revenue.
 This meant that gambling was allowed in licensed shops that were under government supervision.